espressif/esp-idf/docs/security/secure-boot.rst

 *NOTE* Secure boot won't be enabled until after a valid partition table and app image have been flashed.
 This is to prevent accidents before the system is fully configured.

-9. On subsequent boots, the secure boot hardware will verify the software bootloader (using the secure bootloader key) and then the software bootloader will verify the partition table and app image (using the signing key).
+9. On subsequent boots, the secure boot hardware will verify the software bootloader (using the secure bootloader key) and then the software bootloader will verify the partition table and app image (using the public key portion of the secure boot signing key).

 Re-Flashable Software Bootloader
 --------------------------------

-The "Secure Boot: One-Time Flash" is the recommended software bootloader configuration for production devices.
+Configuration "Secure Boot: One-Time Flash" is the recommended configuration for production devices.
 In this mode, each device gets a unique key that is never stored outside the device.

 However, an alternative mode "Secure Boot: Reflashable" is also available.
 This mode allows you to supply a 256-bit key file that is used for the secure bootloader key.
 As you have the key file, you can generate new bootloader images and secure boot digests for them.

 In the esp-idf build process, this 256-bit key file is derived from the app signing key generated during the generate_signing_key step above.
-The private key's SHA-256 value is used to generate an 256-bit value which is then burned to efuse and used to protect the bootloader.
+The private key's SHA-256 digest is used as the 256-bit secure bootloader key.
 This is a convenience so you only need to generate/protect a single private key.

 *NOTE*: Although it's possible, we strongly recommend not generating one secure boot key and flashing it to every device in a production environment.
 The "One-Time Flash" option is recommended for production environments.